software-allies/cap-livechat/README.md

 ## **Previous requirements**

-Before to include this package into your Angular application, you must be configurated the live agent into your salesforce application [here](https://help.salesforce.com/articleView?id=snapins_chat_setup.htm&type=5).
+Before installing this package into your Angular application, you must be configured the live agent into your salesforce application.
+Follow this [link](https://help.salesforce.com/articleView?id=snapins_chat_setup.htm&type=5) for more instructions.

 ### Installation